-George spent time filling out all the required paper work, editing his resume and writing a very engaging cover letter.
+George spent time filling out all the required paperwork, editing his resume and writing a very engaging cover letter.
 He continued to do the exact same thing for at least five other competitive job postings.
 George knows that searching for a job is hard work in itself.
 As such, he always spends a few hours every day applying for jobs and keeping his skills fresh.

 The guests love being greeted by George and he’s met people from countries all over the world.
 He loves his job.

 George has been working hard over the past year.
-He’s paid close attention to his superiors because George decided that his long term career goals revolve around Hotel Management.
+He’s paid close attention to his superiors because George decided that his long-term career goals revolve around Hotel Management.
 George knows that at least a few more years of experience within the industry are key to moving up, but he wants to know more.
 He strikes up a conversation with his manager, Vanessa one evening on a quiet night in the hotel, eager to learn more.

 He learns that Vanessa has been working at the hotel for about 3 years as a manager, and before that, she was working as a manager at a different hotel in Vancouver.
 Vanessa has spent 15 years total working in the hotel industry, and she has worked very hard to earn hotel management status.
 She tells George that it involves commitment and dedication to get to where she is now.

 Vanessa admits that she took her time though.
-She took various opportunities to work at hotels abroad before she eventually moved back Vancouver.
+She took various opportunities to work at hotels abroad before she eventually moved back to Vancouver.

-After working under Vanessa’s leadership for the past year, George began to gather insight to some of the tasks and skills that he would need to develop.
+After working under Vanessa’s leadership for the past year, George began to gather insight into some of the tasks and skills that he would need to develop.
 Vanessa inspired George to conduct a little online research about what it takes to move up into a management role.

 He found that wages for this career can between $42,000 – $100,006 per year! (which doesn’t include any gratuities or bonuses) Generally, you are also required to have previous management experience.

 George discovered that typical qualifications include experience with Property Management Systems and computer literacy with basic knowledge of Microsoft Windows applications.
-A degree or diploma in a related discipline is also considered to be an asset and one must possess strong interpersonal and problem solving abilities.
+A degree or diploma in a related discipline is also considered to be an asset and one must possess strong interpersonal and problem-solving abilities.
 Some hotels even look for first-aid training, business management skills and a knowledge of sales and marketing tactics.

 Some responsibilities of a Hotel Manager are to implement and evaluate procedures and systems to maximize efficiency.
 They prepare budgets and monitor expenses and revenues while assisting with promotional strategies.
 On occasion, their work also involves working on negotiations for hotel facility usage by outside parties.

-Additionally, the Hotel Manager recruits and supervises staff, resolves customer complaints and maintains the facility, equipment and supplies used by the hotel staff and patrons.
+Additionally, the Hotel Manager recruits and supervises staff, resolves customer complaints and maintains the facility, equipment, and supplies used by the hotel staff and patrons.

 George knew he had a lot to learn but is looking forward to improving his skills.
-Before he starting his job, George only saw short term goals.
+Before he starting his job, George only saw short-term goals.
 However, after working within the industry for a short time George’s perspectives have changed.
 Working with folks who have been in the industry for a long period of time have shed new light on his career goals.
 As such, one of George’s biggest decisions will be if he wants to stay in Vancouver or consider working abroad!

 5 years pass, and George has found success in a whole new country.
 George stayed with the Fairmont Vancouver for a total of 3 years.
 In that time, George eventually moved into a supervisor position.
-He worked closely with his own supervisors to improve on his skills, try new things and take on more responsibilities.
+He worked closely with his own supervisors to improve on his skills, try new things and takes on more responsibilities.
 Eventually, he built his experience and found himself offered the chance to apply for a supervisory role.

 George thought long and hard about where he wanted to end up.
-Due to the Fairmont being a hotel chain with world-wide locations, an opportunity arose for George to move to England.
+Due to the Fairmont being a hotel chain with worldwide locations, an opportunity arose for George to move to England.
 He took the chance to work in a similar role at the Savoy Hotel on the River Thames in London.